autogluon/autogluon/docs/install-include.rst

                  GPU usage is not yet supported on Mac OSX , please use Linux to utilize GPUs in AutoGluon.

-AutoGluon is modularized into sub-modules specialized in tabular, text and image tasks.
-Specific sub-modules can be installed separately through `python3 -m pip install <submodule>` using the following packages:
+AutoGluon is modularized into [sub-modules](https://packaging.python.org/guides/packaging-namespace-packages/) specialized for tabular, text, or image data.
+You can reduce the number of dependencies required by solely installing a specific sub-module via:  `python3 -m pip install <submodule>`, where `<submodule>` may be one of the following options:

-- `autogluon.tabular` - tabular prediction tasks
+- `autogluon.tabular` - only functionality for tabular data (TabularPrediction)
-- `autogluon.image` - image classification and object detection tasks
+- `autogluon.image` - only functionality for computer vision (ImageClassification, ObjectDetection)
-- `autogluon.text` - text prediction
+- `autogluon.text` - only functionality for natural language processing (TextPrediction)
-- `autogluon.core` - core components including `autogluon.core.*` packages
+- `autogluon.core` - only core functionality (Searcher/Scheduler) useful for hyperparameter tuning of arbitrary code/models.
+- `autogluon.extra` - miscellaneous extra functionality such as [Efficient Neural Architecture Search](https://autogluon.mxnet.io/tutorials/nas/enas_proxylessnas.html)